 Sounds simple, right?
 As I hug my backpack and let the bus rock me to sleep, I doze off like a baby.

-Just make sure not to sleep past your stop… either set an alarm clock, or get a reliable friend to wake you up when it’s time.
+Just make sure not to sleep past your stop…either set an alarm, or get a reliable friend to wake you up when it’s time.
 (Once, I slept on the bus until it reached its terminal point, and I had to walk 30 minutes to get home.
 Don’t be me.)

 Tip #2: Journal.

 Things going through your mind?
-Write it down!
-Want to keep a fresh memory that’s still bubbling your insides?
-Now’s the time.
-Needing to vent about some sweaty bus rider who can’t keep their armpits out of your nose?
+Write them down!
+Need to vent about some sweaty bus rider who can’t keep their armpits out of your nose?
 Let it out, tiger.

 Tip #3: Look out the window.